Yating-L/jbrowse-archive-creator/README.md

 # JBrowse Hub Creator
-This Galaxy tool permits to prepare your files to be ready for JBrowse visualization.
+This Galaxy tool is used to prepare your files to be ready for JBrowse visualization.

 ## Features
 1. Similar interface to Hub Archive Creator.